Simone Charley: Portland Thorns, 2019–2021

 Charley went undrafted in the 2018 NWSL College Draft.
 She was however picked up by the Portland Thorns FC, making the practice squad for 2018 as a non-roster invitee.
 She was signed by the team in May 2019 as a supplemental player.
-Charley made her first start on May 25, 2019, against Sky Blue FC.
+Charley made her first start for Thorns FC on May 25, 2019, against Sky Blue FC.
 She provided two assists during her second start against the Chicago Red Stars.